 (d) the estimated levy payable on the construction work.

-11. Procedures to be followed by collection agencies in collecting and paying levy to fund
+11. Procedures prescribed for collection agencies (Act s.
+27(2))

-(1) The procedures set out in this regulation are the procedures to be followed by a collection agency in collecting levy and paying levy to the fund under section 27(2) of the Act.
+(1) The procedures set out in this regulation are the procedures to be followed by a collection agency in collecting levy and paying levy to the Fund under section 27(2) of the Act.

 (2) In this regulation levy payment form means a form in a form referred to in regulation 10.